 Updates and Resources for BTGB Students and Families During COVID-19

-- Community Zoom Calls: Each week we are offering time for students, teachers, and staff to connect as a community
+- Community Zoom Calls connected students, Teaching Fellows, and staff as a community

-Weekly Resource Emails & 1 on 1 Calls: We’re sending out up to the minute resources to ensure students and families have access to not only educational services but physical and mental healthcare, daily food, emergency financial supports, reliable technology and more.
-We are now issuing a survey to assess how needs are evolving so that we can tailor our response going forward.
+- Weekly Resource Emails & 1 on 1 Calls ensured students and families had access not only to educational services but to physical and mental healthcare, daily meals, emergency financial supports, reliable technology and more

 Resources for Students and Families

-We are updating city-specific resources on a weekly basis to support families in navigating the many disruptions to routine and stability in this time.
+We are updating city-specific resources to support families in navigating the many disruptions to routine and stability in this time.